 All parking lot islands shall be landscaped with a combination of turf grass, prairie grass, plant beds, shrubs, and trees with no less than three (3) different landscape materials being utilized.
 Rock, chip brick, pavers, pavement and similar hard surfacing shall not be permitted.
 Sidewalks may be permitted as necessary to accommodate pedestrian circulation.
-One (1) overstory tree shall be planted within each 9 feet wide landscaped island.
+One (1) overstory tree shall be planted within each 9 feet wide landscaped island not impeded by sidewalk.